BradleyChatha/jcli/README.md

 }
 ```

-We create the field member `int number;` and decorate it with the `@CommandPositionalArg` UDA to specify it as a positional argument.
+We create the field member `int number;` and decorate it with the `@ArgPositional` UDA to specify it as a positional argument.

 The first parameter is the position this argument should be at, which we define as the 0th position.